iPhone Video Quality Settings: How to Make Startling Video on iPhone

 If the captured videos with the setting on iPhone are not suitable for sharing, for example, 5-minute iPhone video is too long to post to Instagram, 60fps footages from iPhone don't display properly on Facebook, use VideoProc to process and resize your iPhone footages.
 Follow the guide below to get the best iPhone video export settings for Instagram, Whatsapp, Facebook, YouTube, etc.

-Get the Best iPhone Video Export Settings for Ins, FB, YTB, etc.
+Important Tips: How to Get the Best iPhone Video Export Settings for Ins, FB, YTB

-Step 1: Launch VideoProc on your computer.
+Step 1: Launch VideoProc on your Windows or Mac.
 Click on the Video button.
 A Video window appears, click the +Video icon at the top and select your source iPhone clip to load.

 Step 2: On the Target Format section, select an output format.
 The program also offers web video profile for YouTube, Facebook, Vimeo, etc. Under the video information section, there are options to do some basic editing for iPhone video, such as cutting, cropping, rotating, etc.

 Step 3: Click the codec Option icon to get more controls on iPhone video parameter settings.
-On the popping up window, you can adjust iPhone video quality, frame rate, resolution, aspect ratio, bit rate, and more.
+On the popping up window, you can try to improve the quality of iPhone video by adjusting frame rate, resolution, aspect ratio, bit rate, and more.

 Step 4: Click the RUN button to start processing iPhone footages.